w3f/polkadot-wiki/docs/claims.md

 version for your operating system.
 This is important because the latest version will always have the latest security patches.

-You will need a Polkadot account to mark as the destination for sending the dots in the claim.
+You will need a Polkadot account to mark as the destination for sending the DOTs in the claim.
 Please follow the instructions on the [account generation][] page for generating a new Polakdot account.